CSC-Security-sandbox/ndm-fresh-breakability/docs/AZURE.md

 NOTE: All credentials are managed from openbao.
 Replace the `IP_ADDRESS` with your Control plane VM IP.

 1. Fetch the openbao root token.
-Use your local laptops terminal.
-Make sure SSH tunnel is opened by running the scripts mentioned above.
-SSH into the control plane server after opening SSH tunnel.
+SSH into the control plane server from bastion connect from the Azure portal:
     ```sh
-    ssh -i <SSH-KEY> ubuntu@localhost -p 3022
     sudo su - datamigrator
     cat /opt/datamigrator/openbao/cluster-keys.json
     ```